Jana McCall

 Jana McCall is an art therapist and American singer-songwriter and visual artist from the Pacific Northwest.
 She played bass guitar in the short lived all-female band Dickless.

 After Dickless, she worked briefly with Mark Pickerel (formerly of Screaming Trees) and the band Ruby Doe.

 Her solo career spanned 1998 to 2002 during which she released two albums; the eponymous Jana McCall and Slumber.
 She had three songs featured on Up Records compilations.

-During her solo career, she was known for creating sorrowful yet powerful songs with subtle, eerie atmospheres.